Weekly Red Shoes Update

 The third time, I technically won.
 I wrote 50,000 words, but then realized the story hadn’t actually started yet.
 The upside is I now have a very developed backstory I can use when I come back to this book.

 Tomorrow I will begin my fourth Nanowrimo adventure.
 I’ve taken Nano Attempt #2, fleshed out my characters and developed the plot.
 While still terrified at the prospect of writing 1,666 words a day, I’m feeling a sense of delusional optimism.
 No, I take that back.
 I’m mostly just terrified.
 I’ve done this before, remember?
 I know what I’m getting myself into.

 Despite this, I’m doing it anyway.
 In the past, Nanowrimo has helped to still the schizophrenic voices in my head, get away from the external audience and focus on quantity (50,000 words in a month) versus quality.

 Any experienced writer knows that quality is overrated in the first draft.
 The priority is to, first, get the damn thing written.

 Keep writing and get your word count in!

-*One thousand nine hundred and fifty-five words real words, because I’m not counting the stuff I didn’t actually put in, which technically makes my word count way higher.
+*Two thousand six hundred and forty-four real words, because I’m not counting the stuff I didn’t actually put in, which technically makes my word count way higher.

 THE LATEST FROM FACEBOOK